dragonhunt02/dokku/docs/networking/proxies/caddy.md

 dokku caddy:label node-js-app unset caddy.auto_https
 ```

-Dokku sets some proxy labels on app containers by default, but you can override them with `caddy:label set`.
+Dokku sets some proxy labels on app containers by default, but you can override them with `caddy:label <app> set`.

 ### Customizing the Caddy container image